birds |

 unwrinkled the dazzle where

-iceglamour hid, turned in his paw
+iceglamour hid, turned in

 the prism that blinds,